 Given the penchant for that brand of Victorian ideals within modern protestant fundamentalism (one can hardly call a separatist mindset “evangelical”), it seems pertinent to hark back to what Christians were saying in Victorian times.
 Since I have McClung’s volume here on my desk, it’s not at all inconvenient.

 In the vein of Solomon’s Ecclesiastes musings, McClung wrote:

 So we ask, in all seriousness, and in no spirit of flippancy: “Should women think?”
 They gain in power perhaps, but do they not lose in happiness by thinking?
 If women must always labor under unjust economic conditions, receiving less pay for the same work than men, if women must always submit to the unjust social laws…if women must always see their sons degraded by man-made legislation and man-protected evils–then I ask, Is it not a great mistake for women to think?

 This is our dilemma: If we think too much on the evils of the world, perhaps the pain will only overwhelm us.
 Or will it?
 After all, we give birth.
-And yet, too often, we give up our minds to the idolatry of worldly male authority.
+And yet, too often, we surrender our minds to the idolatry of worldly authority.

 Do Women Have the Right to Oppose False Teaching?

 One may wonder how this is even a question.
 An interesting dynamic plays out between conservative evangelical women and fundamentalist false teachers, a good many of whom are also women.
 In the first place, a cultural tradition of rigid segregation of the genders tends to drive a wedge between husbands and wives, effectively dividing and conquering.
 Separated from their husbands’ friendship and community of thought, women are exposed to a lot of teaching that their husbands don’t hear about, or hear about too late – after their wives have absorbed and accepted unbiblical, manmade “doctrines of the home” or “doctrines of femininity.”